 Other highlights of a visit to the town include seeing Laugharne Castle.
 Although now largely in ruins, it's fun to explore this former fortress that played an important role in the English Civil War.

 The town is also known for its seafood restaurants.
-It also makes for a great jumping-off point to explore other points of interest along the south coast of Wales, including the popular (and spectacularly beautiful) Pembrokeshire coastline.
+It also makes for a great jumping-off point to explore other points of interest along the south coast of Wales, including the popular and spectacularly beautiful Pembrokeshire coastline.

+This old market town in Powys has retained much of its charm and is home to a number of important tourist attractions.
 Topping the list is Brecon Cathedral.
 Although only granted cathedral status in the 1920s, parts of this impressive structure date back to the 1600s.
 A visitor center is located on-site and also includes exhibits relating to the 11th-century priory that once stood here.

 Afterwards, be sure to walk to the town's canal basin, where a number of canal-side paths are just begging to be explored.
 The Regimental Museum of The Royal Welsh is also worth visiting.
 This must-see museum focuses on displays and artifacts related to the British regiment made famous for its role in the Zulu Wars and the popular film, Zulu.

-Tenby is another Welsh seaside town that should be visited.
+Tenby in Pembrokeshire is another Welsh seaside town that should be visited.
 Indeed, its iconic painted waterfront cottages are the subject of many a selfie.
 Overlooking the town's quaint fishing harbor on Carmarthen Bay, some of these charming old terraced homes can even be booked for overnight or weekend stays.

 An easy addition to the travel itinerary of those visiting the attractions of Bristol in England, the historic village of Tintern is a must-do destination in Wales.
-Located on the River Wye in the Wye Valley area of South Wales, its rolling hills, thick forests, and cultivated pastures and fields are among the prettiest scenery to be found in the UK.
+Located on the River Wye in the Wye Valley area of Gwent, South Wales, its rolling hills, thick forests, and cultivated pastures and fields are among the prettiest scenery to be found in the UK.

 A must-see here is Tintern Abbey (Abaty Tyndryn).
 The exterior shell of this impressive 12th-century abbey still stands, providing visitors with a clear picture of its former magnificence.
 An on-site visitor center features not just displays related to the abbey's history, but also its cultural connections to literature and art.